redsamg/a-song-a-day/README.md

 # Problem space:

-1) Someone close to me is always wishing for me to share music with them.
+1) Someone that I know well is always wishing for me to share music with them.

 2) With tight schedules and a glut of podcasts, songs, audiobooks, and additional auditory stimuli to choose from, it can be difficult to remember, choose...